ARISTOTLE

 Notes on the Text

-Aristotle follows Plato in thinking that that part of the soul is without reason and this part consists in "appetite" (ἐπιθυμία) and "spirit" (θυμὸς).
+Aristotle follows Plato in thinking that one part of the soul is without reason and this part consists in "appetite" (ἐπιθυμία) and "spirit" (θυμὸς).

 • Nicomachean Ethics VII.14.1153b